 I focus on what is important for my growth

 I attract to myself people who are serious about making themselves better – with a desire to follow a proven system to reach their dreams

 5. Read 10 pages (or listen to 15 minutes) of a personal development book.
 Keep learning and become a voracious reader to learn as much as you can toward your Why and Vision Statements.
 These books include “Think and Grow Rich” by Napoleon Hill, “Divine Love” by Dr. Wayne W. Dyer, “A Happy Pocket Full of Money” by David Gikandi, and MANY others.
 You can find some of my favorite reads on this site by selecting “Favorite Reads” from the BLOG categories.
 You can find YouTube videos on my channel under Personal Development & Philosophy that may help you get started.

 6. Physical exercise for at least 20 minutes each day.
 It doesn’t matter what you do as long as you MOVE.
 Walking, running, jogging, lifting weights, yard work, shopping, etc. As long as you can get your heart rate above 100 for 20 minutes each day you will find it easier to keep moving through life.

 7. Smile when you talk!
-I recently learned this one from Andy Andrews at a convention where he was speaking and added it to the other seven habits.
+I recently learned this one from Andy Andrews at a convention where he was speaking and added it to the other eight habits.
 When I heard him say it I smiled because it’s one my mother taught me as a young boy and it stuck with me.
 I’ve been doing this most of my life.

 8. Meditation.
 This is the one habit I practice throughout each day.
 It is a simple thing but not easy to make it become a habit.
 Click this link to learn more.

-These habits are a subset of my 20 Habits of Highly Successful People you can read by clicking this link.
+These habits are a subset of my 20 Habits of Highly Successful People you can read them by clicking this link.